 The end of the year is marked by cybersecurity budget planning and checking out the projections and trends of digital transformation progress.
 Recently, discussions circled around remote work and the new normal — is it still relevant or already shifting to a new direction?
 Will organizations need to adapt again to other unknown challenges and infrastructure modifications?

 Yes, the change is a constant, yet there’s no drastic shift in cybersecurity compared to the last couple of years.
-Better to say — more precise improvements and crystallization of newly drawn lines in cybersecurity and how companies operate in extended environments, precisely like the Secure Service Edge (SSE) derived from Secure Access Service Edge (SASE) in the context of remote workforces and transition to cloud-native environments.
+Better to say — more precise improvements and crystallization of newly drawn lines in cybersecurity and how companies operate in extended environments and handle web-based threats, precisely like the Security Service Edge (SSE) derived from Secure Access Service Edge (SASE) in the context of remote workers and transition to cloud-native environments.

 Let’s review what predictions await the SSE framework in 2023.